 1. Hire people who are naturally suited to planning and budgeting work.

 Forecasting—or using historical data to predict the future—is complex.
 First, it requires a certain cognitive ability.
 Beyond that, it requires certain behaviors.
 To hit your goal of improving forecast accuracy, hire people who are naturally suited to do the work.

 The PI Reference Profiles that are best suited for these roles are “Stabilizing profiles.”
-These include Operator, Guardian, Craftsman, and Specialist.
+These include Operator, Guardian, Artisan, and Specialist.
 Hire people who fit this mold.
 It will increase the reliability and accuracy of your forecast and business planning process.

 Do you know the most common reason companies terminate employees?
 According to the 2020 State of Talent Optimization Report, they lack the behavioral fit or intelligence needed for the role.
 Hire with behavioral and cognitive fit in mind.
 This can help you pinpoint people who can do the job well.